Didanosine (By mouth)

 - Eye pain, blurred vision, dry eyes

-- Fast breathing, trouble breathing, nausea and vomiting, severe weakness, tiredness, or confusion
+- Fast or troubled breathing, severe weakness, tiredness, confusion

 - Numbness, tingling, or burning pain in your hands, arms, legs, or feet